BuildOnViction/gitbook/archive/how-to-deploy-an-ico-smart-contract-on-tomochain.md

 1. Write Solidity smart contracts
 2. Deploy locally (local Eth node/Ganache/Ropsten/etc) and test it
-3. Deploy to TomoChain TestNet and test it
+3. Deploy to Viction TestNet and test it
-4. Deploy to TomoChain MainNet
+4. Deploy to Viction MainNet

 ## 0. Prerequisites <a href="#c774" id="c774"></a>